Betty White's Off Their Rockers

-Betty White's Off Their Rockers is an American comedy television series launched in 2012, that broadcast on NBC for its first two seasons and Lifetime for its third.
+Betty White's Off Their Rockers is an American comedy television series launched in 2012 that was broadcast on NBC for its first two seasons and Lifetime for its third.
 The series is hosted by Betty White, and is based on the Belgian television format Benidorm Bastards.

 Production

 A sneak preview was released on January 16, 2012, in tribute to Betty White's 90th birthday.
 The show officially premiered April 4, 2012.
 White hosts the series, and also serves as an executive producer for the show.

 On May 13, 2012, NBC renewed the series for a second season in the mid-season schedule.
 On July 11, 2013, The Hollywood Reporter reported that NBC had canceled the series, citing a drop-off in ratings and low DVR viewership.

-It was announced on October 18, 2013, that Lifetime has revived the series for a twenty episode third season.
-Season 3 premiered on February 28, 2014 and was confirmed for 20 episodes, but, in mid-season, the series took a three-year hiatus and resumed broadcast in September 2017.
+It was announced on October 18, 2013, that Lifetime had revived the series for a twenty episode third season.
+Season 3 premiered on February 28, 2014, and was confirmed for 20 episodes, but in mid-season, the series took a three-year hiatus and resumed broadcast in September 2017.